top of page

 Asset value

-The increased number of renter households, supply shortage, and lack of affordable housing for cost burdened renters drives the need for more multifamily development nationwide.
+The increasing number of renter households, supply shortage, and lack of affordable housing for cost burdened renters drive the need for more multifamily development nationwide.

 What is multifamily real estate?